Building a working environment free from harassment and sexual harassment: Practical steps to creating a harassment-free environment

 However, the right approach can create genuine change.
 This cannot be overstated.

 The findings point to the promise of harassment training that treats trainees as allies rather than as potential perpetrators.
 Our comparison of manager and employee training is key here.
-Manager training, like bystander intervention training, gives trainees the tools to recognize and address harassment.
+Manager training, like bystander intervention training, gives trainees the tools to recognise and address harassment.
 It has the broadest positive effects.
 By contrast, employee training, which most often uses legalistic forbidden-behaviour curriculum, shows null or adverse effects.

 Kalev and Dobbin, The promise and peril of sexual harassment programs